jamcalli/ABB-Discord-Bot/README.md

 # ✨🤖AudioBook Bay Discord Bot🤖✨

 *Disclaimer.
 This was a personal project to learn DiscordJS and TypeScript.
-Go easy one me.
+Go easy on me.

 ## Overview